dandi/dandi-archive/doc/design/zarr-performance-redesign.md

 We previously included extra functionality, which involved *including* the locally computed checksum when finalizing the zarr archive (step 7), and adding a `MISMATCH` state to the zarr `status` field, which would be set if the checksum produced by the asynchronous zarr checksum task didn't match the checksum provided in step 7.

-This addition was later reverted in the interest of simplicity, as well as the fact that it is funtionally equivalent to the current design.
+This addition was later reverted in the interest of simplicity, as well as the fact that it is functionally equivalent to the current design.